 InterNACHI® - Int'l Association of Certified Home Inspectors, “We look for things that are significantly deficient, unsafe, near the end of the service life, or not functioning properly.”

-When Does a Home Inspection Happen During a Home Sale?
+When Does a Home Inspection Happen During a Home Sale in Houston, TX?

 In a home sale, there are two types of home inspections: a buyer’s inspection and a seller’s inspection (or a pre-listing inspection).
 A buyer’s inspection occurs after the buyer has made an offer on the home, and before closing the sale.
 After a home inspection, the buyer may be able to renegotiate their offer or request repairs if certain issues come up.